Start Your Day With an Attitude of Gratitude

 Nothing kickstarts your day better than getting clear on exactly what you want to accomplish over the next several hours.
 Setting your objectives and intentions will keep you focused, motivated, and ideally, enthusiastic.

 So, rather than getting to your computer and diving straight into your inbox, take some time to jot down three major things that you want to get done during your workday.

 Why three things?
 It’s ambitious enough to be motivating, without causing you to frazzled and like you’re spread far too thin.

 You’re tired.
 The breakroom coffee is too weak or too cold.
 The office is too stuffy.
 Your schedule is packed full with way too many meetings.
 It’s true—you can find plenty to complain about during the course of the average workday.
 But, airing those grievances isn’t doing you any favors.

 In fact, science says that complaining is really only dragging you down.
 By continuously whining, you rewire your brain to make complaining your default behavior.
 Before you know it, you’re far more negative than positive—which is going to be tough to reverse with just a few simple habit changes.

 Nip that issue in the bud and try to keep your venting to a minimum.
 You’ll preserve your own positivity, while avoiding the risk of becoming the Debbie Downer of your entire office.

 We’d all like to feel a little more energized and enthusiastic while at work.
-Fortunately, that isn’t just a pipe dream—there are a few small and easy habits you can implement to start each day with a positive outlook.
+Fortunately, there are a few small and easy habits you can implement to start each day with gratitude.

 Put these five tips to work, and you’re sure to see a noticeable difference in how you power through each and every workday (with a smile, no less)!